When you buy life insurance from a life insurance company, what exactly are you buying?

 For insurance to work, the timing of the payout has to be unknown to both parties.

-And as we’ll explain below, this is exactly why graded death benefit policies exist.
+As we’ll explain below, this is exactly why graded benefit life insurance policies exist.

 How A Graded Death Benefit Works

 So, what is a graded life insurance policy all about?